brigalabs/dummy-backend/README.md

 ## Persistence

-By default the database is stored in memory and is backed up to every one seconds in a file named `database.json`.
+By default the database is stored in memory and is backed up to every one seconds in a file (default to `database.json`).
 The database is loaded back in memory when the server starts.